 CCW Countryside Council for Wales

-RIGS Regionally Important Geodiversity Site

-GCR site Geological Conservation Review Site
+RIGS Regionally Important Geodiversity Site GCR site Geological Conservation Review Site

-CM centimetre

-MM millimetre
+CM centimetre MM millimetre

 PCNPA Pembrokeshire Coast National Park Authority

 BGS British Geological Survey

 SSSI Site of Special Scientific Interest

-Introduction
+1 Introduction

-This supplementary planning guidance shows the location of Regionally Important Geodiversity Sites within the National Park.
+- 1.1 This supplementary planning guidance shows the location of Regionally Important Geodiversity Sites within the National Park.
 It also provides a summary of the Statement of Interest for each RIGS.
 It will be used to consider planning applications which may have an adverse effect on the main features of interest within a RIGS.
-It is aimed at helping planning applicants to consider this issue when making a planning application and will help the Authority to assess proposals.

-Supplementary Planning Guidance does not form part of the Local Development Plan, but can provide additional detail about how the policies of the Plan are implemented.
-When adopted,1 this supplementary planning guidance will have significant weight in deciding whether a proposal can receive planning permission.
+It is aimed at helping planning applicants to consider this issue when making a planning application and will help the Authority to assess proposals. - 1.2 Supplementary Planning Guidance does not form part of the Local Development Plan, but can provide additional detail about how the policies of the Plan are implemented.
+This supplementary planning guidance has been adopted and will have significant weight in deciding whether a proposal can receive planning permission. - 1.3 A report of consultations detailing how the Guidance was consulted upon is available to view on the Authority's website.

-Planning Policy Context
+2 Planning Policy Context